Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

-The so-called \emph{automorphisms group} $\Autgr(E)$ of such a vector bundle (see Definition \ref{defn:vbgraded}) is a smooth scheme of finite type --- this result is well-known in the algebraically closed field case, see \cite[Lemma 2.8]{kn:brionrepbund} for the general case.
-Moreover, the sequence
+The \emph{automorphism group} $\Autgr(E)$ of a general vector bundle (see Definition \ref{defn:vbgraded}) is a smooth group scheme of finite type, and the \emph{degree map} $d:\Autgr(E)\to A$ is an affine morphism of group schemes, with kernel $\AutO(E)$ --- the group of ``classical'' automorphisms of $E$.
+This result is well known for algebraically closed fields; more recently it was generalized for arbitrary fields (see \cite[Lemma 2.8]{kn:brionrepbund}).
+We say that the bundle $E$ is homogeneous when the sequence

-is an affine extension, where $\AutO(E)$ is the group of automorphisms of $E$ in the ``classical'' sense, i.e.~the corresponding translation is the identity.